ab126/NRE/README.md

-# NRE
+# Network Risk Estimation (NRE)
-Network Risk Estimation
+This code is provided as an implementation of our work network risk estimation (NRE) which is